This tutorial demonstrates how to delete unwanted pages and print only the first page in Excel and Google Sheets.

 In Print Preview, you can see that only the first page is set for printing.

 Like this, you could have set any other page, or group of pages, for printing and removed all unwanted pages from the print area.

 Print Only the First Page in Google Sheets

 You can achieve the same in Google Sheets with a slightly different approach.
 Let’s use the following example, which has too many rows and needs to be split into several pages when printing.

-1. To print the sheet, go to File in the Menu, and click on Print.
+- To print the sheet, go to File in the Menu, and click Print.
 (You can also use the keyboard shortcut CTRL + P).

-As a result, only the first page is shown in the preview.
-You could also set any other page(s) that you want to print using these settings.
+As a result, the preview shows only the first page.
+You could also set any other page(s) you want to print using these settings.